pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 -  `Understanding of the quantization concepts in PyTorch <https://pytorch.org/docs/master/quantization.html#quantization-api-summary>`__
 -  `Understanding of FX Graph Mode post training static quantization <https://pytorch.org/tutorials/prototype/fx_graph_mode_ptq_static.html>`__
 -  `Understanding of BackendConfig in PyTorch Quantization FX Graph Mode <https://pytorch.org/tutorials/prototype/backend_config_tutorial.html?highlight=backend>`__
--  `Understanding of QConfigMapping in PyTorch Quantization FX Graph Mode <https://pytorch.org/tutorials/prototype/backend_config_tutorial.html#set-up-qconfigmapping-that-satisfies-the-backend-constraints>`__
+-  `Understanding of QConfig and QConfigMapping in PyTorch Quantization FX Graph Mode <https://pytorch.org/tutorials/prototype/backend_config_tutorial.html#set-up-qconfigmapping-that-satisfies-the-backend-constraints>`__

 Previously in ``FX Graph Mode Quantization`` we were using ``QConfigMapping`` for users to specify how the model to be quantized and ``BackendConfig`` to specify the supported ways of quantization in their backend.
-This API covers most use cases relatively well, but the main problem is that this API is not fully extensible with two main limitations:
+This API covers most use cases relatively well, but the main problem is that this API is not fully extensible without involvement of the quantization team:

 -  Limitation around expressing quantization intentions for complicated operator patterns such as in the discussion of `issue-96288 <https://github.com/pytorch/pytorch/issues/96288>`__ to support ``conv add`` fusion with oneDNN library.